dupdob/AocAutomaton/README.md

 - it does the same for the second part of the question

 The `Automaton` caches data to prevent any useless hammering of the AoC site.
 Also, it **automatically deals with response delay and submit the answer** as soon as possible.
+It will also avoid submitting known wrong answers, such as null, zero or negatives values, previously tried answers or answers that are outside the known range (when you got answer is too low or too high results).
 ----
 ## Philosophy
 **AocAutomaton** is designed to be used within your IDE of choice, focusing on **reducing friction when solving AoC puzzles**.
 Friction appears as the need to copy/paste your input data between the site and